Skip to main content

 Mud (2012)

 Historically, the responsibility to emotionally socialize our sons has fallen exclusively on the shoulders of the mothers or the mother inserts, but I think that only good can happen by involving men in that program.
-This isn't to devalue the historical contributions of mothers or imagine a future without them, but if we expect that our boys to be emotionally literate--and remain so all their lives--then a part of that link has to be forged between men across generations.
+This isn't to devalue the historical contributions of mothers or imagine a future without them, but if we expect our boys to be emotionally literate--and remain so all their lives--then a part of that link has to be forged between men across generations.

 Obviously, films about manly men aren’t going away.
 And I don’t think for a moment that they ought to.
 It’s a common misconception that purging toxic masculinity is about doing away with things like the action hero.
 That’s not what your theater-major cousin is actually after.